MelGGit/meta-transactions/docs/README.md

 The different components have been chosen with specific needs in mind:
-* Frontend: This component dispalys the UI to the user and interacts with the backend.
+* Frontend: This component displays the UI to the user and interacts with the backend.
 * Backend: Has three main functionalities.
 First it stores the api access key to communicate with the node.
-The second one is preparing the message the user has to sign and thirdly storing the private key to act as an EOA for signing transactions and paying the gas fees on behalf of the customer.
+Second, it prepares the message the user has to sign and third it stores a private key to sign transactions and pay the gas fees on behalf of the customer.
 * Forwarder: Ensures that the incoming transaction gets validated before actually sent for execution.
 The forwarder also keeps a record of the internal nonces that external wallets are using while forwarding.
 * Recipient: This is the final smart contract whose method is originally called from the Frontend.
-It substitutes the forwarder sender for the actual sender (from) of the original transaction and persists the data on-chain.
+It substitutes the sender of the forwarder call for the actual sender (from) of the original transaction and persists the data on-chain.
 * Node: This component is an Infura node and runs its own copy of the chain which the dApp can query from.

 ```mermaid